- Position: Assistant Professor, Doctor of Health Administration Program

 - Email: email@example.com

-Dr. Dimitrios Zikos holds a Bachelor of Science degree in Nursing and a Master’s and Ph.D. in Health Informatics, from the University of Athens, Greece.
-His research involves clinical and administrative informatics, clinical statistics and data mining, healthcare delivery and clinical care policies for decision making.
+Dr. Dimitrios Zikos holds a Bachelor of Science degree in Nursing and a Master’s and Ph.D. in Health Informatics.
+His area is clinical and administrative informatics, clinical statistics and data mining, healthcare delivery and clinical care policies for decision making.
+His research involves the development of data driven education systems for medical training, and the development of methods to understand high risk patients and negative outcomes of care.

-In 2013, Dr. Zikos came to the United States as a full-time visiting professor to help the University of Texas at Arlington develop new curricula in Health Informatics.
+In 2013, Dr. Zikos came to the United States as a full-time visiting professor to help the University of Texas develop new curricula in Health Informatics.
 During that time, he served as research faculty in the Human Centered Computing Lab (heracleia.uta.edu), supervising undergraduate students under NSF’s “Research Experiences for Undergraduates”, program.
-Dr. Zikos has been a co-Principal investigator and senior investigator of National Science Foundation-funded projects and secured a grant from Gordian Consulting Group, a healthcare analytics company, to analyze large amounts of data on patient hospital stays.
+Dr. Zikos has been a co-Principal investigator and senior investigator of National Science Foundation-funded projects.

 During the academic year 2010-11, he was visiting faculty of a nursing degree simulation program, which was organized by the Cyprus University of Technology, where he taught health informatics courses.
-He is the author of numerous peer-reviewed journal and conference papers and reviewer for numerous journal and conference contributions.
+He is the author of more than 100 peer-reviewed journal and conference papers and reviewer for numerous journal and conference contributions.